EdoLabWorks/Node-WebControl/README.md

 http://localhost:3000
 ~~~~

-Ensure the [IO-control module](https://github.com/EdoLabWorks/IO-ControlModule) is also running as a separate process.
+Ensure [IO-control module](https://github.com/EdoLabWorks/IO-ControlModule) or the C++   [Cpp-ControlModule](https://github.com/EdoLabWorks/Cpp-ControlModule) is also running as a separate process.

 ### Using your Mobile Device